raymondj-pace/CS639-Final/README.md

 How to put a border around a TextView by creating a drawable.<br>
 How to modify the format of a listview to put in column format.<br>
 How to make a listview clickable (not easy!).<br>
-How to pass custom Java objects between fragments with using host navigation AND implementing the Parcelable interface and creating bundles.<br>
+How to pass custom Java objects between fragments while using host navigation AND implementing the Parcelable interface and creating bundles.<br>
 How to update and delete a Firebase record by using the key value (have to save the key value in the Java object).<br>
 How to create an opening animation screen.<br>
 How to work in a team using github.<br>